Kord-Extensions/.github/.github/ISSUE_TEMPLATE/feature_request.md

 Please detail exactly what you would like to get out of this feature request.
 Be specific, and try to give detailed examples of the behaviour you're looking for.

+Additionally, you should provide specific information on what your use-case is, if possible.

 # Suggestions